Computer Science

 Assessment and Examination / Assessment Dates

-• Paper 1 Problem Solving, Programming, Data Representation and Practical Exercise 40% of
+• Paper 1 Problem Solving, Programming, Data Representation and Practical Exercise 40%

 • Paper 2 Computer Components, the Stored Program Concept and the Internet 40%